liviobellini/AmiraEncoder/README.md

 - ✔️ Encoder::name(DT, CLK, EXTERNAL, HALF_STEP, 25); <= encoder object with external pullup resistors, half step mode and 25 as sensitivity .<br>
 - ✔️ Pullup resistors: you can declare INTERNAL or EXTERNAL.<br>
 - ✔️ Step mode: you can declare HALF_STEP or FULL_STEP.<br>
-- ✔️ If you don't write a value for sensitivity in object parameters then it will be 0 as default, I like using 25 sensitivity.<br>
+- ✔️ Sensitivity: I like using 25 sensitivity.
+If you don't use acceleration then just write 0.<br>
 - ❗❗ If sensitivity is equal to 0 and longStep is equal to 0 then the acceleration is inhibited.<br>
 - ✔️ Use setStep to set the normal step value and use setAccel to set the accelerated step value.<br>
 - ✔️ If you don't use these functions then default values will be 1 for normStep and 0 for longStep.<br>